 RADIAL OR LATERAL RUN-OUT IMBALANCE

-This results from poor bead seating on the rim or the placement of components.
-Poor bead seating is usually the result of improper mounting or the use of improperly made wheels.
+Run-out is often caused by improper bead seating on the rim or irregular placement of tire components during the manufacturing process.
+Bad bead seating is usually the result of bad improper mounting or the use of improperly made wheels.
 A small degree of this imbalance is acceptable, but too great a run-out causes vibration and excessive tire wear.

 An "out-of-round" situation where vibrations are produced as the wheel spindle moves up and down.